Mansoor1111/selfpfp/README.md

 Setup--
 1) Install node.js here: https://nodejs.org/en/
-2) Create a second Discord account.
-You want this second account to be doing stuff because self-bots are at risk of being banned.
+2) Create a second Discord account for your Discord bot.
 3) Input the token of your discord account in config.json in the config folder.
 Instructions on that here https://github.com/TheRacingLion/Discord-SelfBot/wiki/Discord-Token-Tutorial
 4) Input the owner ID of the new discord account in config.json in the config folder.
 Instructions on